Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 - Client-side SDKs track an [**exposure event**](../exposure-tracking.md) when the user is evaluated due to a variant being accessed from the SDK.
 - Server-side SDKs track an **assignment event** (if configured to do so) when a user is evaluated.

-Thus, server-side local evaluation experiments often set the Assignment event as a heuristic for Exposure.
+Server-side local evaluation experiments often set the Assignment event as a heuristic for Exposure.

 ## SDKs